 The Bachelor of Science in Facility Management gives students the education to manage the physical workplace with the people and work of an organization.
 As one of only six programs accredited by the International Facility Management Association (IFMA), students are exposed to facility and architectural coursework, building technology and business practices.

 Visit the Architecture and Facility Management program's website.

-The Associate of Applied Science in degrees in Building Construction Technology and Civil Engineering Technology are building blocks for the Bachelor of Science in Construction Management degree.
+The Associate of Applied Science degrees in Building Construction Technology and Civil Engineering Technology are building blocks for the Bachelor of Science in Construction Management degree.
 Students in Building Construction Technology and Civil Engineering Technology learn:

-The Bachelor of Science in Construction Management degree builds on the foundation of the Associates degrees Building and Civil with advanced courses in computer applications, contracts, construction economics and finance, safety, scheduling, supervision, cost estimating, professional methods and project management.
+The Bachelor of Science in Construction Management degree builds on the foundation of the Associates degrees in Building and Civil with advanced courses in computer applications, contracts, construction economics and finance, safety, scheduling, supervision, cost estimating, professional methods and project management.

 Ferris is one of only two institutions in the United States to offer a Bachelor of Science in HVACR.
 In keeping with the philosophy of Ferris, the HVACR degrees provide a balance of theory and application.
 This includes a solid foundation grounded in the principles of HVACR combined with extensive laboratory experience.

 The Associate in Applied Science in HVACR Technology degree prepares students to enter the workforce as an HVACR technician.
 Students develop skills and learn about fabrication and joining techniques, basic refrigeration, heating, air conditioning, commercial refrigeration, electrical fundamentals, HVACR controls, and design of HVACR systems.

 The Bachelor of Science in HVACR Engineering Technology degree is a continuation of the Associate in Applied Science in HVACR Technology degree.
 Energy efficiency is a central theme for the programs here.
 Students learn to optimize system performance by learning about: